 In summary, we make the following contributions.

-(1) We propose the first benchmark dataset \bench in the database \qa domain.
-To simulate real-world DB scenarios and cover a wide spectrum of questions, including questions regarding DB general knowledge and complex questions that demand assistance from external manuals and DB tools.
-The dataset is large-scale with 240,000 \qa pairs, larger than existing instruction datasets in the IT domain~\cite{datasetSurvey}.
-(Section \ref{sec:bench})
+\begin{sloppypar} (1) We propose the first benchmark dataset \bench to evaluate question-answering performance in the database domain. \bench simulates real-world DB scenarios and covers questions regarding DB general knowledge and complex questions that demand assistance from external manuals and DB tools.
+The dataset contains 200,000 \qa pairs, larger than existing instruction datasets in the IT field~\cite{datasetSurvey}.
+(Section \ref{sec:bench}) \end{sloppypar}

 (2) We propose a plug-and-play testbed to experiment with different LLM application strategies.
-The testbed encapsulates all components potentially involved in the database \qa, such as Question-Categorization Routing (QCR), Prompt-Template Engineering (PTE), Retriever-Augmented Generation (RAG) and Tool-Invocation Generation (TIG).
+The testbed assembles all components potentially involved in DBQA, such as QCR, PTE, RAG and TIG.
 (Section \ref{sec:framework})

-(3) We propose a standardized evaluation pipeline that includes modularized validation of the multi-dimensional abilities of LLMs in DB \qa scenarios.
-Additionally, we conduct controlled end-to-end evaluations using the \bench dataset and the proposed testbed to ensure accuracy and fairness in our assessments.
-(Section \ref{sec:pipeline})

-(4) We implement various LLMs and auxiliary modules on the proposed testbed and comprehensively evaluate them by \bench.
-We reveal the strengths and weaknesses of different LLMs.
-For instance, extensively large LLMs are significantly superior to mid-sized open-accessible LLMs in terms of answering instance-specific questions, while their differences in answering DB general questions are less significant.
-For example, GPT-4 is 1.4$\times$ more accurate than Llama3 8B in DB general questions and 1.9$\times$ more accurate in instance-specific questions.
-We also show that the modules in the proposed testbed can substantially improve the DB \qa performance of a mid-sized open-accessible LLM.
-For example, Baichuan2-13B accommodated in the testbed can be comparable to GPT-4 on \bench, after targeted pre-training and fine-tuning.
-We believe that these insights can strongly guide the future development of LLMs for database \qa tasks.
-(Section \ref{sec:exp})
+(3) We conduct an in-depth evaluation of the end-to-end performance of nine LLMs (Section \ref{sec:end2end}) and their modular performance using various components, including different RAG solutions and classifiers for question type categorization.
+We discover several insights, including but not limited to the following five key aspects.
+(Section \ref{sec: modular})

+\textbf{I1: Performance disparity of LLMs}.
+LLMs present significant variation in their ability to answer database questions.
+Larger model sizes generally lead to better performance, while small models are limited in handling advanced questions that involve tool usage and understanding lengthy knowledge sources.

+\textbf{I2: Importance of pre-training and fine-tuning}.
+Pre-training plays a crucial role in developing a broad understanding of database-related knowledge, whereas fine-tuning significantly enhances performance across all tasks, especially those requiring instruction-following abilities, such as tool invocation.
+We find that with proper pre-training and fine-tuning, even small-sized open-source LLMs can outperform openAI's GPT-4.

+\textbf{I3: Necessity of question routing}.
+We verify that question routing is crucial because complex DB questions cannot be resolved solely through the internal reasoning of a standalone LLM model.
+Instead, different question types must trigger special treatments in the auxiliary components such as RAG or LLM agents.
+Moreover, we show that routing can not rely on LLM's response but needs a well-trained classifier.